-- Financial applications, like Credit/Debit ones, stored value purse, or electronic commerce, among others. - Transport and ticketing, granting pre-paid access to a transport system like the metro and bus lines of a city. - Telephony, through the subscriber identification module (SIM) for digital mobile telephones. - Personal identification, for granting access to secured sites or providing identification credentials to participants of an event. - Secure information storage, like health records, or health insurance cards. - Loyalty programs, like the "Frequent Flyer" points awarded by airlines.
+- Financial applications, like Credit/Debit ones, stored value purse, or electronic commerce, among others. - Transport and ticketing, granting pre-paid access to a transport system like the metro and bus lines of a city. - Telephony, through the subscriber identification module (SIM) for digital mobile telephones. - o Personal identification, for granting access to secured sites or providing identification credentials to participants of an event. - o Electronic passports and identity cards. - Secure information storage, like health records, or health insurance cards. - O Loyalty programs, like the "Frequent Flyer" points awarded by airlines.
 Points are added and deleted from the card memory in accordance with program rules.
 The total value of these points may be quite high and they must be protected against improper alteration in the same way that currency value is protected.

-3 TOE security environment
+3 TOE Security Environment